 Bledsoe is a very small town located in the state of Kentucky.
 With a population of 1,218 people and just one neighborhood, Bledsoe is the 238th largest community in Kentucky.

-When you are in Bledsoe, you'll notice that it is more blue-collar than most other communities in America.
-44.16% of Bledsoe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bledsoe is a blue-collar town, with 44.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bledsoe is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Bledsoe who work in sales jobs (9.98%), maintenance occupations (9.34%), and community and social services (8.49%).

-Overall, Bledsoe’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bledsoe’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Bledsoe in 2022 was $22,593, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $90,372 for a family of four.
 However, Bledsoe contains both very wealthy and poor people as well.